12th November 2020

 Starting your working day with a nature walk

-It’s been a really beautiful Autumn here in Marple with lots of striking colour and fantastic weather conditions and so I wanted to share some of my photography with you.
+It’s been a beautiful Autumn here in Marple with lots of colour and fantastic weather conditions and so I wanted to share some of my photography with you.
 You can see more of this kind of thing over on my Instagram account.

 If you’re new to working from home try and get a morning walk into your routine.
 It’ll give you time to reflect, a chance to exercise and who knows maybe some lovely photos?